-You can increase the sale price of your home through minor renovations, or give it a real facelift and spend quite a lot.
+You can drive up the value of your home through minor renovations, or spend more to give it a real facelift.

 A key point to remember is that visible renovations add more value to a property than invisible ones.
 If you rewire the house at great expense, it won’t necessarily add value.
 Buyers can’t see it, and they also expect the house to be wired safely as standard.

 Renovating for capital gain means doing something that puts your place above the competition and has a bit of “wow” factor.
 Here’s a list of the five most profitable renovations you can make to increase your sale price.